yschen25/yschen25/README.md

 ## 🧠 𝗔𝗕𝗢𝗨𝗧 𝗠𝗘

-- An <b>enthusiastic</b> software engineer with four years of experience in web development.
+- An <b>enthusiastic</b> software engineer with 6 years of experience in web development.

 - An <b>interviewer and mentor</b> for junior engineers.
 Helped an engineer get a job in the UK.